 Cupping - This therapy has deep cultural roots, with Chinese, Egyptian and middle eastern practitioners dating back thousands of years.
 The activity itself involves placing a cup onto the skin, and using heat or an alternative to create suction.
 This increase in pressure then breaks apart tiny blood vessels and draws fluid to the area, leaving behind a circular bruise.
 The body then treats the area as if it is an injury which stimulates the natural healing process and addresses pain (CC, 2020).

-Acupuncture - This therapy uses very thin, solid, metal needles to penetrate the skin at highly sensitive areas of the body (Pearson, 2019).
-Once inserted, the needles stay in place for a set amount of time, while we focus on maintaining a relaxed pose (Potter, 2020).
-Electrical stimulation may also be used to help alter our perception of pain and discomfort (Pearson, 2019).
-When working with an acupuncturist, we must be sure to identify acts of needle hygiene (no reused needles, use of sanitizer, hand washing) and focus our energy on developing a calm, soothing head space for the duration of the visit.
+Acupuncture - This therapy uses very thin, solid, metal needles to penetrate the skin in highly sensitive areas of the body.
+Once inserted, the needles stay in place for a set amount of time, while we focus on maintaining a relaxed pose (Potter, 2020 Box 27-1).
+Electrical stimulation may also be used to help alter our perception of pain and discomfort.
+When working with an acupuncturist, focus on developing a calm, soothing head space for the duration of the visit and pay attention to acts of needle hygiene (no reused needles, use of sanitizer, hand washing).

-Biofeedback - This therapy utilizes medical instruments that track vital signs, body functionality, and muscle tension in order to provide real-time feedback on how our body is responding to stress and discomfort (Pearson, 2019).
-We can then use this insight to identify which stimuli generate which response from our bodies, and find ways we can control our physical reactions when triggered (Potter, 2020).
+Biofeedback - This therapy utilizes medical instruments that track our vital signs, body functionality, and muscle tension in order to provide real-time feedback on how our body is responding to stress and discomfort.
+A smart watch that tracks our heart rate for example.
+We can then use this insight to identify which stimuli generate which response from our bodies, and find ways we can control our physical reactions when triggered (Potter, 2020 Box 27-1).

 Osteopathy - Medical doctors (MDs) are trained in conventional western medicine as are doctors of osteopathy (DOs).
-There is a distinction between the two forms of education, in that a DO uses the same diagnostic and medical treatments as an MD, yet they are also trained in physical manipulation techniques that emphasize the relationship between structure and function within the body (Potter, 2020).
-This perspective focuses on treating the patient as a whole person, as opposed to treating the symptoms that have presented (Pearson, 2020).
-Consider this when engaging an MD or DO in a health care setting.
+There is a distinction between the two forms of education, in that a DO uses the same diagnostic and medical treatments as an MD, yet they are also trained in physical manipulation techniques that emphasize the relationship between structure and function within the body (Potter, 2020 Box 27-1).
+This perspective focuses on treating the patient as a whole person, as opposed to treating the symptoms that have presented.
+We may benefit from engaging a DO in a health care setting who is experienced in mental health challenges.

 Walking - Adding more walks into our daily routine is a low impact strategy that is attainable without any upfront investment.
 Here we consider walking to our local destination, scheduling friends or coworkers for walks during the work day, or parking farther from our destination to avoid the traffic at the entrance.
 Some malls, community centers and senior centers offer locations where walking clubs can meet to walk around a climate-controlled environment.
 Social media can help connect us to a wide range of walking club opportunities in our community, as well (UW, 2012).